-12.1 Subject to the means of enclosure to be secured by condition, the proposals would not result in an adverse impact on the character of the surrounding area.
+12.1 Subject to the details of the means of enclosure to be secured by condition, the proposals would not result in an adverse impact on the character of the surrounding area.
 The majority of the green space would retain its open character and the enclosed space would be immediately adjacent to the property to the south and the highway to the east, ensuring that the proposal would not appear incongruous with the character of the surrounding area.
-The proposals therefore comply with policy RD2 of the adopted Residential Design Guide.